L-M-V/21stCenturyIdentity/21stCenturyIdentityPrivacyAndDataManagement.md

 This document is broken down into chapters.
 - Chapter one explains digital identities and how they have evolved over time.
 - Chapter two explores current issues with identity and personal data management.
-- Chapter three investigates Self-Sovereign Identity software solutions, blockchains and the application layer which could sit on top.
+- Chapter three investigates current Self-Sovereign Identity software solutions and initiatives.
-- Chapter four looks at government datasets and data flows and how they could be implemented through a SSI foundation.
+- Chapter four looks at government datasets and data flows and how they could be implemented through a SSI framework.
 - Chapter five summarises the findings.

 # Chapter One: The Evolution of Identity